ImperialCollegeLondon/DirectSearch.jl/docs/src/man/addstoppingconditions.md

 (CheckStoppingCondition(p::DSProblem, s::T) where T <: AbstractStoppingCondition)::Bool
 ```

 `StoppingConditionStatus` defines the textual representation of the stopping condition, which is used in reporting.
-It takes as argument the instance of the concrete stopping condition type and should return a `string`.
+It takes as an argument the instance of the concrete stopping condition type and should return a `string`.
 If this function is ommited, then the stopping condition status will be represented as "Unknown stopping condition status".

 ```julia
 (StoppingConditionStatus(::T) where T <: AbstractStoppingCondition)::String